dkolpakov2/kc-ldap-integration/README-KC.md

 # If flow is bound, reset binding first
 kcadm.sh update realms/<realm> -s "directGrantFlow=direct grant"

-# Delete your custom flow by id or alias
+# Delete wer custom flow by id or alias
 kcadm.sh delete authentication/flows/<flow-id> -r <realm>
 ===========

 ✅ Rule of thumb:
-  You can’t delete an authentication flow if:
+  we can’t delete an authentication flow if:
   It is the default binding for Browser/Direct Grant/Reset Credentials.
   It is set on a client override.
   Once detached, deletion works.